Vanguard vs Fidelity in 2026

 Recommendations

-All three brokerage firms will be decent for long-term investing and retirement planning.
-Fidelity and Schwab will be a little better than Vanguard due to their annuities and branch locations.
+All three brokers are solid choices for long-term investing and retirement planning.
+Fidelity and Schwab have an edge over Vanguard because they offer annuities and branch locations.

-For beginning investors, we defend a managed account at any firm in this contest (even better would be an advisory account with a human financial planner).
+For beginning investors, we recommend a managed account at any firm in this group (even better is an advisory account with a human financial planner).

-Small investors should go with Fidelity for managed accounts (its robo service has a $10 minimum, the lowest in this survey).
-Brokerage customers should choose Fidelity, too, due to its fractional-share service.
+Small investors should choose Fidelity for managed accounts (its robo service has a $10 minimum, the lowest in this comparison).
+Brokerage customers should also choose Fidelity because of its fractional-share trading.

 Finally, we suggest Fidelity or Schwab for mutual funds.
-Fidelity has the largest number in this contest (more than 9,000), while Schwab boasts the best fund screener.
+Fidelity offers the most in this contest (more than 9,000), while Schwab has the best mutual fund screener.

 Promotions